 Phone: (402) 738-4500

 Clarkson College’s intensive nurse aide course prepares students to sit the state competency exam.
-Applicants must be in good health and be able to lift 50 lbs.
-Students must provide proof of current TB skin test.
-The program fee is $495 and includes the required fee for the competency exam, textbook, handouts, and clinical training.
 Upon completion of the classroom and lab training, students participate in clinical sessions at long-term care facilities in Omaha’s metropolitan area.
+The rigorous, short-term program prepares adults to function as contributing members of the health care team and communicate effectively with patients and coworkers, Instructors will emphasize personal care, infection control, and assisting clients with restoration and rehabilitation.
 All students must wear navy blue scrubs, watch with a second hand, and closed toe shoes during this component of the course.
-Day and evening classes are available, and graduates are eligible to sit the state certification exam.
+Graduates are eligible to sit the state certification exam.
+Day and evening classes are available.

 Address: 101 S. 42 Street Omaha, NE 68131

 Phone: (402) 552 3100

 Quality CNA is a state-licensed training center serving the Omaha area for more than 10 years.
 The certified nurse assistant (C.N.A) prepares students to obtain registration through state testing.
 Quality CNA in an approved testing center, so students can conveniently register and take the state exam on-site.
 The instructor, a Registered Nurse, teaches students all aspects of long-term care in accordance with the nursing board’s guidelines.
 The curriculum covers 76 contact hours of instruction in the classroom, lab, and clinical site.
 Traditional and hybrid forms are available.
 The hybrid program requires completion of 44 hours online and 32 hours in the classroom.
 Students must commit to perfect attendance in order to graduate and receive a certificate upon completion.
 Day, evening, and weekend schedules are available.